Skip to content. Skip to footer. Skip to 'Let's talk'.

 give or take.

-It would be great if a website design concept or mock-up was 100% correct the first time.
-However, in reality, changes and tweaks are often required before sign-off.
+It would be ideal if a website design concept or mock up were 100 percent correct at the first presentation.
+However, in reality, refinement and iteration are almost always required before sign off.

-A successful website design concept or mock-up can only be realised when all parties involved have a clear understanding of the website’s overall message.
+A successful website design concept can only be achieved when all stakeholders share a clear understanding of the website’s overall message, purpose and audience.
+Please avoid submitting consolidated feedback based solely on individual staff preferences.

 Don't get personal!

-Making design change suggestions based purely on personal preference can result in an unfocused, untidy website that does not represent the needs of your target audience.
-It’s far better to explain the thought process behind each of your requests when asking for changes.
+Design change suggestions based purely on individual preference can lead to an unfocused, cluttered website that fails to meet the needs of your target audience.
+It’s far more effective to explain the reasoning behind each request when proposing changes.

-• Always ensure that feedback is presented from your target user perspective i.e. we think our target users would prefer x,y and z ...
+• Always frame feedback from the perspective of your users.
+For example: “We think our target users would prefer X, Y, and Z…”

-• Every element on a page has a defined relationship with another element, moving or altering an element will have an effect or impact on the page balance, bear this in mind when requesting any changes.
+• Be explicit about the design reasoning behind any requested changes.
+Every element on a page has a defined relationship with others; moving or altering one element will affect the overall balance of the page.
+Keep this in mind when suggesting changes.

-• Remember your mobile audience.
-The layout should be designed with this firmly in mind.
+• Remember your mobile audience: layouts should be designed with responsive behaviour in mind.

 Finally, remember that the computer/device you view the layout on is set up for your personal preferences; every visitor to your site will see a slight variation based on their computer/device screen resolution, available colours, font smoothing, type of monitor, screen size etc.